open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 </details>

-## Transporting OCM component versions
+## Transport OCM component versions

-We saw already how to bundle multiple component version into a transport archive.
-The transport archive is the entity you can transfer between component repositories.
-This is used to transfer entire deployments between locations.
-During transfer you can decide if component references should be included as local blobs and if references should be followed (by value transport) so that the transitive closure in included (recursive transport).
+The section [Bundle composed components](#bundle-composed-components) explained how to bundle multiple component version into a transport archive.

-Examples how the transport archive looks like can be found in [appendix A](../../appendix/A/CTF/README.md).
+During the transfer, it is possible to include component references as local blobs.
+It is also possible to include references in a recursive way.

-Example to transfer from one OCI registry to another (including resources and references):
+Here is an example of a recursive transfer from one OCI registry to another, which includes resources and references:

 ```shell
 $ ocm transfer componentversion --recursive --copy-resources ${OCM_REPO}//${COMPONENT}:${VERSION} eu.gcr.io/acme/